cbc-sonarqube/PHP-Debby-sonar/README.md

 #### All options

-If you want to email the results, or adjust the default options, provide the path of a options file.
+If you want to email the updatable packages, or adjust the default options, provide the path of a options file.

 `0 8 * * Mon php /var/www/vendor/alsvanzelf/debby/notify.php /var/www/debby-options.json`